kncrabtree/blackchirp/doc/source/user_guide/experiment/acquisition_types.rst

 The **LO Scan** mode implements a version of `segmented CP-FTMW spectroscopy <https://doi.org/10.1364/OE.21.019743>`__ in which a certain number of FIDs are acquired and averaged, then the upconversion and/or downconversion local oscillators are stepped.
 By sampling a variety of LO frequencies, the spectral range covered by the instrument can far exceed the instantaneous bandwidth of the FTMW digitizer, allowing CP-FTMW spectroscopy to be performed with (comparatively) inexpensive hardware.
-On the `CP-FTMW Tab`_, each frequency segment can be viewed individually, and algorithms are available for stitching together the entire spectrum and deconvolving dual sidebands (see the linked page for more details about these algorithms).
+On the :ref:`user_guide/cp-ftmw:CP-FTMW Tab`, each frequency segment can be viewed individually, and algorithms are available for stitching together the entire spectrum and deconvolving dual sidebands (see the linked page for more details about these algorithms).
 As a **multi-segment** acquisition type, Blackchirp writes a backup each time the segment changes, and therefore the ``Backup Interval`` box is disabled.
 The ``Duration`` box is also disabled.
 The ``Shots`` box is enabled, and the value entered in this box is used as the default value for the number of shots per LO step (though it can be changed on a later step).